CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 ### Validator environment categories and cost structures

 By default, the model implements the 7 validators environment categories as suggested by [Hoban/Borgers Ethereum 2.0 Economic Model](https://docs.google.com/spreadsheets/d/1y18MoYSBLlHZ-ueN9m0a-JpC6tYjqDtpISJ6_WdicdE).
-Below is a short characterization of each categoriy.
+Below is a short characterization of each category.
 For the respective cost assumption details, please refer to ["Cost of Validating"](https://docs.google.com/spreadsheets/d/1y18MoYSBLlHZ-ueN9m0a-JpC6tYjqDtpISJ6_WdicdE/edit#gid=1220504079).

 Across both hardware and cloud setups, the following requirements are assumed:
 - Processor: Intel Core i7–4770 or AMD FX-8310 or better